Soulcalibur: Broken Destiny FAQ

 In The Gauntlet, you’ll eventually end up traveling with Hilde and Cassandra through your journey as they travel the world to gather ingredients for a cure for Hilde’s father, who has apparently fallen ill because of Soul Edge.
 No serious dramu here though; the situations presented and the characters’ dialogue are quite light-hearted and comical, and are shown through funny manga-ish illustrations that will surely entertain you.

-Opponents have some descriptions beneath their name during battle.
+Opponents have some descriptions beneath their names during battle.
 These indicate what type of playing style they utilize.
 Here are a few examples that I’ve encountered so far and some tips on how to beat them:

 - Guard-centric: Characters that focus on Guarding and not much else.
 They’re pretty easy to beat, but watch out for their Guaranteed Hits (hits that are normally blockable will become an unblockable Guaranteed Hit if delivered after a successful Guard) when they successfully block your attacks.